Electric Vehicle Charging Station Programs

-Partner with us to create a plan for converting your sedans, delivery vans, school and transit buses, trucks, and other fleet vehicles to electric alternatives.
-National Grid can help you determine electricity available at your depot and the potential bill impact or savings.
-We can also help you install EV charging stations at lower cost.
-More details coming soon.
+- Partner with us to help you through the process of converting your sedans, delivery vans, school and transit buses, trucks, and other fleet vehicles to electric alternatives.
+National Grid can help you determine electricity available at your depot and the potential bill impact or savings with our Fleet Assessment Services:

-New, publicly accessible* DC fast chargers (DCFC) greater than 50 kW for electric vehicles are eligible for an annual incentive from National Grid.
-If a station is composed of more than one plug, each plug which can simultaneously dispense power with other plugs is eligible to earn an incentive.
-The incentive declines over time and is payable annually.
-Up to 300 plugs will be eligible to earn the incentive in National Grid’s upstate New York Service territory.
+New, publicly accessible* DC fast chargers (DCFC) 50 kW or greater are eligible for an annual incentive from National Grid.
+If a station is composed of multiple plugs but can charge only one vehicle at a time, only one plug is eligible to earn an incentive.
+The incentive also requires that the station be separately metered.
+The incentive will be applied after one year of billing history.
+It declines over time and is payable annually.
+Up to 300 plugs will be eligible to earn this incentive in National Grid’s upstate New York Service territory.

-The minimum criteria for a participating standardized plug is 62.5 kw.
+Mixed tier refers to new installations with both standard and proprietary DCFC plugs.
+For this tier, the minimum criteria for a participating standardized plug is 62.5 kW, and there must be at least two standardized plugs that can simultaneously charge two vehicles between 62.5 kW and 74 kW to qualify for this mixed tier option.
 A plug capable of charging from 62.5 kW to 74 kW shall receive the 60% incentive.
-At co-located stations, any plug capable of charging two vehicles simultaneous at 75 kW or greater shall receive the full incentive.
-At least two standardized plugs between 62.5 kW and 74 kW must be present to establish eligibility for the incentives.
-The opportunity to seek incentives under the mixed tier option ceases three years from the date of this order (March 19, 2023).
+A plug capable of charging at 75 kW or greater shall receive the full incentive.
+The opportunity to seek incentives under the mixed tier option ceases on March 19, 2023.

-No single station developer or operator may seek incentives for installation of greater than 50 percent of the plugs per utility service area.
+No single station developer or operator may seek incentives for the installation of greater than 50 percent of the plugs per participating utility service area.